MrCerealGuy/Stonecraft/games/stonecraft_game/mods/lucky_block/README.md

 - 1.0 - Added ability for custom lucky blocks to use their own block list
 - 1.1 - Spawning mobs can now select randomly from a table or single string
 - 1.2 - Code tidy and fixed wishing well replacements
-- 1.3 - Add lightning staff as rare drop, tidy code, lightning fire check
+- 1.3 - Add lightning staff as rare drop, tidy code, lightning fire check, slender potion
+- 1.4 - Bug fix falling nodes, add worm farm drops
+- 1.5 - Filled chests can now add tools with custom wear levels, code tidy and tweaks
+- 1.6 - Add support for mineclone2 game, tweak and tidy code, add new screenshot

-Lucky Blocks: 260 (depending on mods enabled)
+Lucky Blocks: 268 (depending on mods enabled)